SixArm/unix-shell-script-kit/README.md

 ### upper_format

-upper_format: convert text from any lowercase letters to uppercase letters.
+Convert text from any lowercase letters to uppercase letters.

 ```sh
 upper_format AbCdEf